 We can now consider these data in the light of predictions that would be made by a phonological deficit model.
-Predictions under a phonological deficit model were that the multiple-talker conditions would lead to group differences whereas the multiple-intonation conditions would not.
-The fact that the DYS and AR groups were not differentially affected by the introduction of talker variability would support an argument against the view that DYS children's phonological representations are impoverished.
-The fact that it was the multipleintonation conditions that led to group difference was contrary to predictions, as intonation patterns have little influence on acoustic cues to consonant identity.
+Predictions under a phonological deficit model were that the multiple-talker conditions would lead to group differences while the multiple-intonation conditions would not.
+The fact that the DYS and AR groups were not differentially affected by the introduction of talker variability would argue against the view that their phonological representations are impoverished.
+The fact that it is the multiple-intonation conditions that led to group difference countered predictions, as intonation patterns have little influence on acoustic cues to consonant identity.
 Even where group differences were present, these were limited to a subset of consonants and to tokens with more unusual intonation patterns (steady, rise-fall).
 Why are intonation patterns affecting consonant perception in these children?
-Prosodic information has many linguistic functions; as suggested by Lee and Nusbaum (1993), these atypical intonation patterns may compel listeners to attend to pitch variations and try to make sense of their linguistic meaning, even when, as in our tasks, this meaning is absent.
-Given the poor attentional control typically shown by at least some DYS children (e.g., Willburger & Landerl, 2010), the unusual intonation patterns are therefore likely to have an indirect effect, by distracting attention from the initial part of the syllable, for example, rather than directly affecting the processing of acoustic cues marking the consonant.
-This could particularly affect the recall of weakly encoded consonants and would suggest a role of cognitive load and short-term memory in the pattern of results seen.
+Prosodic information has many linguistic functions; as suggested by Lee and Nusbaum (1993), these untypical intonation patterns may compel listeners to attend to pitch variations and try to make sense of their linguistic meaning, even when, as in our tasks, this meaning is absent.
+Given the poor attentional control typically shown by at least some DYS children (e.g., Willburger & Landerl, 2010), the effect of the unusual intonation patterns is therefore likely to be indirect, by distracting attention from the initial part of the syllable for example, rather than directly affecting the processing of acoustic cues marking the consonant.
+This could particularly affect the recall of weakly-encoded consonants, and would suggest a role of cognitive load and short-term memory in the pattern of results seen.

-Do these data provide support for the alternative view that it is the access to phonological representations that is affected in DYS children?
+Do these data provide support for the alternative view that it is the access to phonological representations which is affected in DYS children?
 The prediction here was that group differences would increase with the degree of complexity of the task.
 These predictions were partly confirmed in that group differences were more consistent in the discrimination tasks than in the identification tasks, but, within the identification tasks, it was not the case that group differences increased in line with the degree of variability within each condition.
 This might have been expected if increases in variability led to an increased cognitive load.
 Is the pattern of results still compatible with the view that external factors such as short-term memory and cognitive load can contribute to poorer performance in DYS children?
-In the identification tasks, the errors causing the significant if slight group differences were quite specific to a small subset of consonants that were mostly weakly encoded for AR children, presented in the context of intonation patterns (steady, rise-fall) that are less frequent in connected discourse.
-Further still, only a minority of DYS children performed below norm even in the more difficult conditions.
-These outcomes suggest therefore that access to phonological representations, in demanding conditions, may be affected only for a subset of phoneme categories and for some children.
-This view is compatible with our previous claims, based on studies involving categorical perception tasks: Some individuals with dyslexia have speech perception acuity at the lower end of a normal range, and this poor performance may be exacerbated by nonsensory factors such as attention or short-term memory, which are required to differing degrees depending upon the type of task performed (Hazan et al., 2009; Messaoud-Galusi et al., 2011).
+In the identification tasks, the errors causing the significant if slight group differences were quite specific to a small subset of consonants that were mostly weakly-encoded for AR children, presented in the context of intonation patterns (steady, rise-fall) that are less frequent in connected discourse.
+Further still, only a minority of DYS children performed below-norm even in the more difficult conditions.
+These outcomes suggest therefore that access to phonological representations, in demanding conditions, may only be affected for a subset of phoneme categories and for some children.
+This view is compatible with our previous claims, based on studies involving categorical perception tasks: some individuals with dyslexia have speech perception acuity at the lower end of a normal range, and this poor performance may be exacerbated by non-sensory factors such as attention or short-term memory, which are required to differing degrees depending upon the type of task used (Hazan et al., 2009; Messaoud-Galusi et al., 2011)